ApiLogicServer/Docs/docs/index.md

 - Michael Holleran, for design collaboration and testing
 - Nishanth Shyamsundar, for review and testing
 - Thomas Peters, for review and testing
-- Tyler Band, for review, design input and functionality suggestions
 - Gloria Huber and Denny McKinney, for doc review

 &nbsp;